Wells Fargo Maintains Church & Dwight (CHD) Overweight Recommendation

 What is the Fund Sentiment?

 There are 1608 funds or institutions reporting positions in Church & Dwight.
-This is an increase of 3 owner(s) or 0.19% in the last quarter.
-Average portfolio weight of all funds dedicated to CHD is 0.27%, a decrease of 10.13%.
-Total shares owned by institutions increased in the last three months by 0.97% to 229,551K shares.
+This is a decrease of 3 owner(s) or 0.19% in the last quarter.
+Average portfolio weight of all funds dedicated to CHD is 0.28%, a decrease of 7.96%.
+Total shares owned by institutions increased in the last three months by 0.83% to 230,279K shares.
 The put/call ratio of CHD is 0.78, indicating a bullish outlook.

 What are Other Shareholders Doing?